Restrict sharing of SharePoint and OneDrive content by domain

 After you limit sharing by domain, here's what you'll see when you share a document:

-• Sharing content with email domains that are not allowed.
-If you attempt to share content with a guest whose email address domain isn't allowed, an error message will display and sharing will not be allowed.
+Sharing content with email domains that are not allowed.
+If you attempt to share content with a guest whose email address domain isn't allowed, an error message displays and sharing isn't allowed.

 (If the user is already in your directory, you won't see the error, but they will be blocked if they attempt to access the site.)

-• Sharing OneDrive files with guests on domains that aren't allowed.
-If a user tries to share a OneDrive file with a guest whose email domain isn't allowed, an error message will display and sharing will not be allowed.
+Sharing OneDrive files with guests on domains that aren't allowed.
+If a user tries to share a OneDrive file with a guest whose email domain isn't allowed, an error message displays and sharing isn't allowed.

-• Sharing content with email domains that are allowed.
-Users will be able to successfully share the content with the guest.
-A tooltip will appear to let them know that the guest is outside of their organization.
+Sharing content with email domains that are allowed.
+Users are able to successfully share the content with the guest.
+A tooltip appears to let them know that the guest is outside of their organization.

 User auditing and lifecycle management

 As with any extranet sharing scenario it's important to consider the lifecycle of your guests, how to audit their activity, and eventually how to archive the site.
+As a site owner or above, you can create a CSV file of every unique file, user, permission and link on a given SharePoint site or OneDrive.
+As a SharePoint admin or above, with SharePoint advanced management, you can run Data access governance reports to audit shared links.
 See Planning SharePoint business-to-business (B2B) extranet sites for more information.